ramblingcode/sepa-reason-codes/README.md

 Welcome to SepaReasonCodes!

-This is an absolutely minimal gem to work with SEPA Reason Codes.
+It is a minimal Ruby gem to work with SEPA Reason Codes.

-`Reason Codes` are used in exception handling in SEPA Direct Debit (SDD).
-These codes indicates reasons for why a transaction failure has happened.
-You may use this codes if you are parsing bank statements or handling SEPA transactions.
+Reason Codes are used in exception handling in SEPA Direct Debit (SDD).
+These codes indicate reasons for why a transaction failure has happened.

+You may use these codes if you are parsing bank statements or handling SEPA transactions through an API of some kind of 3rd Party Payment Gateway.

-We have created a Ruby package where you may easily access and work with them.
+We have created SepaReasonCodes so you may easily access and work with them.

-If you want to know more about them, read more [here](https://www.europeanpaymentscouncil.eu/sites/default/files/kb/file/2018-09/EPC173-14%20v4.1%20Guidance%20on%20Reason%20Codes%20for%20SDD%20R-transactions.pdf)
+If you want to know more about Reason Codes, read [here](https://www.europeanpaymentscouncil.eu/sites/default/files/kb/file/2018-09/EPC173-14%20v4.1%20Guidance%20on%20Reason%20Codes%20for%20SDD%20R-transactions.pdf)

 ## Installation